arcadexyz/arcade-protocol/README.md

 - Could the new function materially change the value of the asset?

 When functions are whitelisted that _may_ change the character or value of the asset, lenders should consider those additional risks when choosing to accept that asset as collateral.

+### `PromissoryNote` buyers should be cautious when buying a `LenderNote` on the secondary market

+Since borrower and lender notes are ERC-721 tokens, they can be bought/sold on secondary markets such as OpenSea.
+However, the current design of the protocol allows sellers to front-run transactions and decrease the value of lender notes.
+For example:

+- Lenders can call redeemNote() to claim repayments held in note receipts.
+- Borrower can call forceRepay() and fully repay the loan, leaving a worthless LenderNote behind since the collateral is withdrawn.
+Note, that a LenderNote is not burned when forceRepay() is called, even on full repayments.

+As such, if a LenderNote is being sold on the secondary market, there is a risk of the seller front-running a buyer's transaction to remove all value from the loan, right before the buyer's transaction is executed.